ash/raku-challenges/089/index.md

 ### 10. D

 Acter C comes D. And here we are.
-In the program, you can see an extensive use of `auto` declarator.
+In the program, you can see extensive use of `auto` declarator.
 I believe, the situation here resembles how some elements of Raku appeared back in Perl, while Raku is was a continuation of Perl historically.
-Similarly, `auto` is now available in C++ too (while you need to practice to not to forget to use `auto` automatically).
+Similarly, `auto` is now available in C++ too (while you need to practice not to forget to use `auto` automatically).

     // How to run:
     // $ rdmd ch1.d 100